Analysis: Trump’s new Supreme Court gambit doesn’t even try to hide that it’s a delaying tactic | CNN Politics

 As is often the case, Trump had a crowded legal docket on Monday.

-The historic spectacle of a former president making an unprecedented request for blanket immunity — that appears to fly in the face of founding US principles of constraining unacco
+The historic spectacle of a former president making an unprecedented request for blanket immunity — that appears to fly in the face of founding US principles of constraining unaccountable executive power — only emerged after an earlier court appearance.
+The former president took part in a closed hearing in Florida as his lawyers haggled with Smith’s team for access to classified material pertinent to the case over his hoarding of secret gove